wiremind/kubectl-db-restore/README.md

-# kubectl-restore
+# kubectl-db-restore

-`kubectl-restore` is a [Krew](https://krew.sigs.k8s.io/) plugin for restoring databases running in Kubernetes, directly from your terminal using `kubectl`.
+`kubectl-db-restore` is a [Krew](https://krew.sigs.k8s.io/) plugin for restoring databases running in Kubernetes, directly from your terminal using `kubectl`.

 This plugin supports cloud-native database restoration workflows via Kubernetes Jobs.
 It is designed to be engine-extensible (currently supports ClickHouse and a placeholder for PostgreSQL) and integrates seamlessly into Kubernetes-native workflows.